HOME NUMERICAL INDEX ALPHABETICAL INDEX HISTORICAL MAPS INDEX OF NAMES

 The church of the Czechoslovak Hussite Church community was founded in 1920 by former Czech catholic priest Karel Farský.
 The Czechoslovak Hussite Church (Církev československá husitská CCH) is a Christian Church which separated from Roman Catholic Church after World War I in former Czechoslovakia.
 It traces its tradition back to the Hussite reformers and acknowledges Jan Hus (see Husinec) as its predecessor.
 Membership is estimated at between 100,000 and 180,000 adherents, mostly in the Czech Republic and some in Slovakia.
 There are 307 congregations divided into five dioceses situated in Prague, Plzeň, Hradec Králové, Brno, and Olomouc.

-3968 Praha The Jubilee Exhibition of the Commerce and Trade Chamber took place in the fair grounds of the Holešovice district in Prague in 1891, marking the 100th anniversary of the first Prague industry exhibition of 1791, which had been the first on the European continent.
+3968 Praha The Jubilee Exhibition of the Commerce and Trade Chamber took place in 1891 in the fair grounds of tBubeneč near Prague (since 1922 part of Prague), marking the 100th anniversary of the first Prague industry exhibition of 1791, which had been the first on the European continent.
 Another Jubilee exhibition took place here in 1908, marking the 60th anniversary of Emperor Franz Joseph I as a monarch.
 After the end of the exhibition most of the buildings were dismantled.

 3857 Praha 3154 Praha The Palace of Industry (Průmyslový palác) [far left, no. 3968, and near left, no. 3857: background left] was created in Baroque revival style with elements of early Art Nouveau style by the architect Bedřich Münzberger.
 Its most prominent features were a steal arch construction with a length of 238 metres and a tower with a height of 51 metres.
 The building still stands today, just the entire left wing was destroyed by a fire in October 2008.